-An overview of the steps involved in the student conduct process within Housing and Residence Life
+An overview of the steps involved in the student conduct process within Residential Life

-This page offers an overview of the steps involved in the student conduct process within Housing and Residence Life.
+This page offers an overview of the steps involved in the student conduct process within Residential Life.
 The flowchart shows a snapshot of the process as a whole, with additional information about each of the steps available in the sections below.
 View an enlarged version of the flowchart

 Incident occurs and student is documented in Incident Report Accordion Closed

-- A hall staff member (usually an RA or an RHD) gathers information about the incident that happened and writes a report about it
+- A hall staff member (usually an Residence Assistant, Residence Hall Director or Graduate Residence Hall Director) gathers information about the incident that happened and writes a report about it

 - Any students who were present or potentially involved in the incident are included in the report

-Incident Report reviewed by Housing and Residence Life staff Accordion Closed
+Incident Report reviewed by Residential Life staff Accordion Closed